Academy

 • to fulfil individually appointed milestones as part of the research progress (surveys, workshops, articles…)

-• to attend the kick-off event and the concluding summit in autumn each year
+• to attend the kick-off event and the concluding Summit in autumn each year

 • to cooperate with academic mentors and the Charlemagne Prize Foundation